Derived equivalences induced by good silting complexes: Introduction

 As in the case of tilting theory, the theory of support $\tau$-tilting modules was extended to a theory developed for infinitely generated modules, called semi-tilting or silting modules, in \cite{Wei-semi} and \cite{AMV}.
-These modules correspond to non-compact silting complexes concentrated in $-1$ and $0$.
-The equivalences induced by such complexes are described in \cite{BMs}.
-It would be useful to have a Silting Theorem for non-compact general silting complexes.
-In this paper we will prove such a theorem, and we will describe the family of equivalences induced by a silting complex.
-In order to do this we will use one of the main ideas from \cite{Baz1}: to replace the initial silting complex by a so called good silting complex.
-The main difference is that a silting complex is not quasi-isomorphic (that is not isomorphic in the derived category) to the corresponding silting module, forcing us to consider the differential graded endomorphism algebra instead of the simple endomorphism algebra.

-Therefore we will start in Section \ref{der-eq} with some generalities about the dg-algebras and their derived categories.
-If $U$ is a cofibrant object in the derived category $\Der{A,d}$ and put $B=\DgEnd_A(U)$, the dg-endomorphism algebra of $U$ then induced Hom and tensor derived functors form an adjoint pair.
-We will use the notation
+Silting modules correspond to non-compact silting complexes of length $2$, more precisely concentrated in $-1$ and $0$ (in fact they are the zeroth cohomology of such a complex).
+The main ideas from \cite{Baz1} can be applied to these modules/complexes to provide counter equivalences.
+We will apply the general equivalence theorem \cite[Theorem 6.4]{NS} to prove that some special, non-necessarily compact, silting objects over coconnective dg-algebras can be used to construct silting counter equivalences that generalize that from \cite{My}.